YouVersion Logo

 1. God rested to enjoy a relationship with His creation.

-God rested on the seventh day so that instead of working on His creation He could simply enjoy a relationship with His creation.
-It would be really difficult to build meaningful relationships if we just went around trying to work on other people.
-It’s only when we take a step back from working and rest that we can enjoy the work we have done.
+God rested on the seventh day so that instead of working on His creation, He could simply enjoy a relationship with His creation.
+It would be really difficult to build meaningful relationships if we just went around trying to work on other people all the time.
+It’s when we take a step back from working and rest, that we get to enjoy the work we have done.
+And how comforting to know that the world works in a rhythm where work and rest are intended to make life enjoyable.

 2. God rested to set an example for His creation.